 Depending on your home and location, you may not need something as dense as a HEPA filter to improve IAQ.
 A high-quality air filter for your HVAC system or a non-HEPA filtration system may be enough to remove the offending pollutants.

-Electrostatic filters are another way we recommend to improve indoor air quality.
+Electrostatic filters are another way we recommend to improve IAQ.
 These devices use an electrical charge on a metal plate to pull the airborne particulates to it where they stay.
 They are reusable, unlike air filters are discarded when they get dirty.
 Electrostatic filters are easy to wash and replace inside the HVAC system.

 VOCs are particularly challenging to deal with without UV lights.
 The only other way to eliminate them from your home’s air is through avoidance or fresh air ventilation.
 Considering how many products have VOCs inside them, it’s easier to install VOCs inside your home’s HVAC system.
 The best places are to put the lights in the ductwork or inside the air handler.
 The bulbs need to be changed annually and cleaned semi-annually for maximum effectiveness.

 A new type of air cleaner combines filtration with UV technology.
 They’re called catalytic air cleaning systems that combine filtration with UV cleaning technology.
 Once they trap the particulates, the UV lights disable them.
-They give you the best of both worlds to improve indoor air quality.
+They give you the best of both worlds to improve IAQ.

 Air quality issues become magnified when the humidity in your home is out of balance.
 Overly dry air promotes the spread of viruses and bacteria, which is why winter is the height of the flu season.
 In the summer, when humidity increases, mold colonies flourish as do bacteria.